bobleung/next-supabase-base/WIP.md

 - ✅ Input Validation: Added comprehensive client and server-side validation using Zod
 - ✅ Logout Functionality: Implemented secure logout with proper session termination
 - ✅ Security Headers: Implemented all six essential security headers with balanced CSP configuration

+### 8. Performance Issues with Security Implementation ⚠️

+**Issue:** Security measures are causing significant performance slowdowns in local development.

+**Risk:** Poor user experience, long page load times, and potential timeout issues in production.

+**Solution:**
+- Investigate and optimize the following areas:

+1. **Middleware Overhead**:
+   - Review middleware execution flow to reduce redundant authentication checks
+   - Implement efficient caching for authentication status
+   - Consider using more lightweight authentication checks for static or less sensitive routes

+2. **Security Header Optimization**:
+   - Review the CSP configuration to simplify directives where possible
+   - Consider different CSP policies for development vs. production environments
+   - Evaluate if all headers are needed for all routes

+3. **Route Protection Efficiency**:
+   - Streamline the authentication flow to reduce repeated checks
+   - Consider implementing a more efficient way of checking authentication state
+   - Use Next.js caching mechanisms more effectively for authenticated routes

+4. **Authentication State Management**:
+   - Store authentication state more efficiently to reduce redundant validation
+   - Implement a more optimized token refreshing strategy
+   - Consider JWT verification optimizations

+5. **Service Role Key Configuration**:
+   - Ensure the `SUPABASE_SERVICE_ROLE_KEY` environment variable is properly set
+   - Verify that admin operations aren't causing timeouts due to missing configuration

+6. **Next.js Configuration Review**:
+   - Consider optimizing the Next.js configuration for development performance
+   - Review any custom server configurations that might be impacting performance